sheng09/PHYS3070-6070-Lastest/Basics/README.md

 The quiz here is just for letting you test yourself.
 - Can you make a new directory, and inside the directory create several new files?
 - Can you write something to the new files, and print the content of the files?
-- Can copy other files and folders somewhere else into this new fold?
+- Can copy files and folders somewhere else into this new fold?
-- Can you re-name, remove those files and folders?
+- Can you re-name, remove some files and folders?
 - Make sure you do correct manipulations of files/folders in correct folder.
 If not sure, check where you are with `pwd`.

 ## More materials